1.1 The clauses in this Annex of the Agreement apply to Transactions in CFDs.

 9.5 If an IB or any other third party provides you with information or advice regarding CFD trading, we shall in no way be responsible for any loss to you resulting from your use of such information or advice.

-9.7 We may compensate your IB for introducing you to us and such compensation may be on a per-trade basis or other basis.
+9.7 We may compensate your IB or RP and such compensation may be on a per-trade basis or other basis.

 9.8 IB shall have limited access to information regarding your account, but the IB shall not have the right to enter into any trades on your account unless authorised by you under a power of attorney between you and IB granting such IB the right to trade on your account.